AIMotionLab-SZTAKI/Fitting-Model-Predictive-Control-to-an-Epidemiological-Model/README.md

 ## Tests and examples

-This subsection presents the class instantiations and function calls used in the implementation of each test case.
+This subsection presents the class instantiations and function calls used in the implementation of each test case in the Thesis.

 ### Test Scenario 1 in Section 3.2.2